 The Haze Square Vaporizer

-That Square by Haze vaporizers is also rumored to be dropping some time in the near future.
-Beta units are shipping late April 2017 and hopefully we can expect a complete production model by some time this summer 2017.
+That Square by Haze vaporizers is also rumored to be dropping sometime in the near future.
+Beta units are shipping in late April 2017 and hopefully, we can expect a complete production model by some time this summer 2017.